harleycalvert/nvims/docs/DATABASE.md

 #### `subject_programs`

+Many-to-many join between `subjects` and `programs` defining which units belong to which qualification. `is_core` flags mandatory units; `group_code`/`group_title` support unit grouping within a qualification (e.g. elective clusters).
+The same subject may appear in multiple programs; a program contains many subjects.
+This table is the curriculum packaging layer — it does not record enrolment or delivery.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `subject_id` | `bigint` | no |  | PK, FK&nbsp;&rarr;&nbsp;subjects |